qam4/ebattles/readme.txt

 {
     ...
 }
  .
 Can $_POST be hacked somehow?
+ .
+If $_POST contains enough info, we should not have to recheck everytinh after submit.
+ . how do you handle cases like: join button appears if player has not joined yet.
+   You have to check pre/post submit, because someone can open 2 pages showing the "join" button, then join twice.

 EBATTLES.FREEHOSTIA.COM specific issues:
  - Forgot password won't work, because we can't send emails...